|Nutrition Facts (per serving)|

 These cookies bring smiles every holiday season.
 A variety of candied fruits, dates, and pecans fill the treats and despite the long list of ingredients, they're surprisingly easy to prepare and bake.
-Some bourbon adds holiday "spirit," but feel free to use orange juice instead if serving to kids.
+Some bourbon adds holiday "spirit," but feel free to use orange juice instead of serving to kids.
 If you choose to omit the nuts, just add some extra dates and candied fruits.

 Feel free to mix up the dried fruits.
-Replace the raisins with extra candied cherries or pineapple, or substitute candied peels or mixed candied fruits and peels for the pineapple.
+Replace the dates with extra candied cherries or pineapple, or substitute candied peels or mixed candied fruits and peels for the pineapple.

 Make these cookies for the holidays and serve them with eggnog or a spiced holiday drink.
 The cookies freeze well, a real convenience when you have unexpected guests or events.
 They make great gifts, too.